 }

-With that, src/Auth.php defining App\Auth is reachable from anywhere as new \App\Auth().
+The scaffold already has this configured.
+With it, src/Auth.php defining MyProject\Auth is reachable from anywhere as new \MyProject\Auth().
 Run composer dump-autoload after adding new classes for the first time.

 app.php — bootstrap, nothing else